Camille Saint-Saëns: 1870s: War, marriage and operatic success

 For a French composer of the 19th century, opera was seen as the most important type of music.
 Saint-Saëns's younger contemporary and rival, Massenet, was beginning to gain a reputation as an operatic composer, but Saint-Saëns, with only the short and unsuccessful La princesse jaune staged, had made no mark in that sphere.
 (Note: Although Saint-Saëns maintained an amicable relationship with Massenet, he privately disliked and mistrusted him.
 Nonetheless each had the highest respect for the other's music; Massenet used Saint-Saëns's works as models for his composition students, and Saint-Saëns called Massenet "one of the most brilliant diamonds in our musical crown".
-Saint-Saëns was fonder of Madame Massenet, to whom he dedicated his Concert Paraphrase of "Le mort de Thaïs" from her husband's 1893 opera.)
+Saint-Saëns was fonder of Madame Massenet, to whom he dedicated his Concert Paraphrase of "La mort de Thaïs" from her husband's 1893 opera.)
 In February 1877, he finally had a full-length opera staged.
-His four-act "drame lyricque", Le timbre d'argent ("The Silver Bell"), to Jules Barbier's and Michel Carré's libretto, reminiscent of the Faust legend, had been in rehearsal in 1870, but the outbreak of war halted the production.
+His four-act drame lyrique, Le timbre d'argent ("The Silver Bell"), to Jules Barbier's and Michel Carré's libretto, reminiscent of the Faust legend, had been in rehearsal in 1870, but the outbreak of war halted the production.
 The work was eventually presented by the Théâtre Lyrique company of Paris; it ran for eighteen performances.